sandersn/manual/How-to-upgrade-to-Typescript-without-anybody-noticing-part-2.md

 }
 ```

-Looks like TSTypeQuery is supposed to have a left property, so I
+Looks like TSTypeQuery is supposed to have a left property, so change
-changed `TSTypeQuery` from `unknown` to `{ left: unknown }`.
-I still
+`TSTypeQuery` from `unknown` to `{ left: unknown }`.
+There's no more
-don't know what the type of `left` is, so I'll leave it as `unknown`.:
+indication of what the type of `left` is, so leave it as
+`unknown`:

 ```js
 /** @typedef {{ left: unknown }} TSTypeQuery */
 ```

+As you can see, bottom-up type discovery can be a bit unsatisfying and
+underspecified, but it's less disruptive to existing code.
 [Here's the commit.](https://github.com/eslint/typescript-eslint-parser/commit/57b517c5a763ee47e92aee93d0b97ed096eaeec7)

 ## Work around missing types